JoyChudasama/chat-away/README.md

 ### `firebase setup`

-current setup requires firebase app secrets to be stored in .env You may store your secrets in .env or modify firebase.js in /src/firebase.js to store secrets directly
+current setup requires firebase app secrets to be stored in .env and use it in /src/config.js You may store your secrets in .env and import it to config.js or modify firebase.js in /src/firebase.js to store secrets directly.

 ### `npm start`